tschuelia/difficulty-prediction-training-data/README.md

 ### Output
 In the output directory you will find a subdirectory for each MSA you provided as input.
-Each subdirectory contains a `data.sqlite3` SQLite database and a Parquet file.
+Each subdirectory contains a `data.sqlite3` SQLite database and two parquet files:
+- `training_data.parquet` contains MSA attributes and the ground-truth difficulty label
+- `raxmlng_tree_data.parquet` contains tree characteristics and the results of the statistical tests for all inferred trees.
+There is also a column labeled `is_best` that indicates whether this tree is the best found ML tree.

 The subdirectory `output_files` contains the intermediate files and logs of all snakemake steps.

+#### Collecting the MSA and tree characteristics of the best tree
+Instead of including this step in the snakemake pipeline, I provide an extra script for collecting the MSA attributes and tree characteristics for all results in a given directory.
+The reason for this is that snakemake will not execute this final step in case of an error during the pipeline execution of a single MSA and some datasets fail with RAxML-NG or IQ-Tree for no apparent reason...

+You can execute this final data collection by calling: `python final_data_collection.py --dir [directory]`.
+Pass the directory you specified in the `outdir` variable in the `config.yaml` file.

 ### Training Data
-This repository also contains the training data as parquet file.
+This repository also contains the current set training data as parquet file.
 To open the file, you need `pyarrow` or `fastparquet` installed in your environment.
 Then you can open the file with pandas using `pd.read_parquet("training_data.parquet")`.

 Careful, the training data does not only contain all features we used during our prediction experiments, but also the features we used to quantify the difficulty.